 Poet Lafkadio Hearn

 Koizumi or Patrick Lafcadio Hearn was born in Lefkada and his father was a surgeon-major.
 His father was of Irish origin while his mother hailed from the island of Kythera.
 Koizumi's father was posted at Lefkada at a time when the island was under British rule.
-Koizumi was baptized in the tradition of the Greek Orthodox Church and his Christian name was Patricio Lafcadio Tessima Carlos Hearn.
+Koizumi was baptized in the tradition of the Greek Orthodox Church and his Christian name was Patricio Lafcadio Kassimati Charles Hearn.

-Koizumi moved to the Irish city of Dublin at the age of 6.
+Koizumi moved to the Irish city of Dublin at the age of six.
 Right from his childhood, Koizumi was a creative individual.
 He was an average student and for a couple of years received his education at the Ushaw Roman Catholic College, in Durham.

-Koizumi was given a free hand in reporting and he carved a niche for himself as the paper's most sought after a journalist who was at the forefront of redefining the art of reporting in Cincinnati.
+Koizumi was given a free hand in reporting and he became the paper's most sought-after journalist who was at the forefront of redefining the art of reporting in Cincinnati.
 Of particular importance was the manner in which he highlighted the plight of Cincinnati's poor.
 While he was working for Cincinnati Daily Enquirer he fell in love with a Black woman Alethea, popularly referred to as Mattie and married her.

-In the year 1874 Koizumi along with Henry Farny who was a celebrated painter of the American West, brought out a weekly journal on art and literature in the name of Ye Giglampz which ran for nine issues altogether.
+In 1874 Koizumi along with Henry Farny who was a celebrated painter of the American West, brought out a weekly journal on art and literature in the name of Ye Giglampz which ran for nine issues altogether.

-In the year 1877, Koizumi left the city of Cincinnati for New Orleans in Louisiana from where he regularly wrote dispatches for the Cincinnati Commercial.
+In 1877, he left the city of Cincinnati for New Orleans in Louisiana from where he regularly wrote dispatches for the Cincinnati Commercial.
 Koizumi spent more than a decade in New Orleans during which time he wrote for the Daily City Item and later on for the Times-Democrat.
 He carved out a niche for himself as a writer who depicted the city’s distinct Creole population, its gastronomic delights, the French Opera and Voudo to name just a few.

-Some of his greatest works in Louisiana were Gombo Zhebes, Little Dictionary of Creole Proverbs in Six Dialects, La Cuisine Creole which was a collection of popular recipes dished out by renowned chefs and distinguished Creole housewives, who played a pioneering role in shaping the culinary landscape of New Orleans.
+Some of his greatest works in Louisiana were Gombo Zhebes, Little Dictionary of Creole Proverbs in Six Dialects and La Cuisine Creole which was a collection of popular recipes dished out by renowned chefs and distinguished Creole housewives, who played a pioneering role in shaping the culinary landscape of New Orleans.
 Mention must also be made to Chita: A Memory of Last Island, which was a fascinating novel with the hurricane of 1865 being the subject matter.